zuozhenggh/learning-library/developer-library/integration-with-soa-workshop/2-build-composite-to-validate-payment.md

 ## **STEP 2**: Register the composite on SOA Service Bus

-In part 1, you have completed the validatePayment process composite, you will register this process composite on Service Bus.
+In previous section, you have completed the validatePayment process composite, you will now register this process composite on Service Bus.

 Service Bus will protect consumers of the validatePayment composite from routine changes such as deployment location and implementation updates.
 Service Bus will help scale the service to handle higher volume of requests and provide resiliency for the service if it needs to be taken down for routine maintenance.

-**High-Level Steps:**
+**Development Steps:**

 1. Create a new Service Bus application and new project **ValidatePayment.**.